betterscientificsoftware/bssw.io/Articles/Blog/ApolloGuidanceComputerPart3-wikized.md

 <br>

-Data displayed to or entered by the astronauts via the DSKY was handled in English units and converted to/from the Metric system for internal guidance computations.
+Data displayed to or entered by the astronauts via the DSKY was handled in English units and converted to/from the metric system for internal guidance computations.
 The astronauts sometimes referred to the AGC as the fourth crew-member.
-After hundreds of hours training in simulators, they had AGC *code-speak* memorized and could probably operate it blind-folded.
+After hundreds of hours training in simulators, they had AGC *code-speak* memorized and could probably operate it blindfolded.
 Nonetheless, operating the DSKY in the thickly gloved hands of a spacesuit, quickly and accurately under the time pressures of critical flight maneuvers, was not easy.
 Dave Scott explained that in the lunar module, the computer's *Proceed* button, the main engine *Shutdown* button, and the *Abort* button were in such close proximity<sup>[3]</sup>,